cfhamlet/os-aio-pod/README.md

     ]
     ```

-    a event driven server can be inherited(from ``os_aio_pod.contrib.tcp_server.Server``) and configured attached to your protocal object for more fuctional purpose
+    a event driven server can be inherited(from ``os_aio_pod.contrib.tcp_server.Server``) and configure attach to your protocal object for more fuctional purpose

 ## Unit Tests